Marly, Bogotá: Economy and culture

 Marly is known in Bogotá for having the most important hospitals of the city, including the Clinica de Marly and the Hospital Militar.

 It is a wealthy neighbourhood, between the Avenida Caracas and the Avenida Alberto Lleras Camargo or La Septima.

-Points of interest

-The points of interest are of the neighbourhood are the Zona 51 with bars such as Guadalupe Club, Malabar, Soko Bar, Babylon House, Congo..

 Parks and open space

 Marly does not have parks or open spaces inside its neighborhood but nearby there are several public parks, plazas, gardens and other open space: